 Experience with media-based design software.

 You will enroll in three upper-division architecture courses related to urban design and taught by Professor Philip Speranza.
+For more course information, click on View All Courses.

-For UO students, the credits earned can be used to fulfill general undergraduate electives, or, for students majoring in architecture, interior architecture, and landscape architecture, as well as professional elective requirements.
+For UO students, the credits earned can be used to fulfill general undergraduate electives, or, for students majoring in architecture, interior architecture, and landscape architecture, professional elective requirements.
 Students from allied fields may be able to request major credit from their major departments.
 Prior to departure, students will commence their studies by completing an orientation program.
 Students who are not in residence on the Eugene campus will be able to participate remotely in the orientation program.

 Faculty and Staff